Numerical continuation of spiral waves in heteroclinic networks of cyclic dominance: Computing spiral waves in the three-species model

-We note here that the method reported in~\cite{Dodson} is implemented as a stand-alone package in MATLAB.
-In contrast, we perform all computations with the BVP set-up supported by the pseudo-arclength continuation software AUTO~\cite{Auto_original,Doedel}; this is also the approach taken by~\cite{Bordyugov2007}.
+We note here that \citet*{barkley1992} and \citet*{bar2003} constructed the initial solution by descretising the BVP into a large-scale system of Fourier-space ODEs (with $121 \times 256$ and $51 \times 128$ grid points, respectively) and integrating the ODEs until a spiral wave is obtained.
+This process is computationally expensive and requires a choice of parameters for which the existence of a spiral wave is known \emph{a priori}.
+In our study, we obtain the initial guess more reliably and efficiently by finding periodic orbits in a six-dimensional travelling-frame system of ODEs. \citet{Dodson} solve the stationary problem for spiral waves using the MATLAB built-in function \texttt{fsolve} at each continuation step.
+In contrast, we perform all computations with the BVP set-up supported by the pseudo-arclength continuation software AUTO~\citep{Auto_original,Doedel}; this is also the approach taken by~\cite{Bordyugov2007}.

 The next steps in developing the method are to take advantage of the cyclic symmetry of this problem, and to address the issue of the boundary condition at the inner edge of the annulus, which needs to be changed once the inner radius~$r_0$ approaches zero.